 Many other assistance programs are administered in Asheville and other towns.
+The services support all of the entire county as well.
 Continue with financial aid from Eblen Charities.

-Foster Seventh Day Adventist Church Community Services – Apply for financial assistance.
+Foster Seventh Day Adventist Church Community Services – Apply for financial assistance or free boxes of groceries, formula for infants and other supplies.
 Needs to be done in person, and only on Tuesdays.
 Limited utility assistance, and sometimes bus tickets or even laundry vouchers may be distributed.
-375 Hendersonville Road, Asheville, NC 28803, call (828) 274-2014
+They may also have free motel or gasoline vouchers.
+The location is 375 Hendersonville Road, Asheville, NC 28803, call (828) 274-2014.

 County Social Services administers most of the state on North Carolina and federal government programs.
 The public aid tends to be for very low income families or the underemployed, but the number of options is extensive and Buncombe County families can apply for the following.

 Johnston Elementary Outreach, Children First/CIS of Buncombe County – Only covers families who attend attending Johnston Elementary.
 Resources offered are assistance with utility bills or rent, free food pantry; clothing provision and case management services.
-230 Johnston Boulevard, Asheville, NC 28806 call (828) 768-3012
+There are also free back to school supplies, information on tablets and more.
+The location is 230 Johnston Boulevard, Asheville, NC 28806 call (828) 768-3012 or (828) 232-4291

-Clothes closets and low cost thrift stores: Buncombe County families may be able to obtain some or all of the following.
+Clothes closets, free furniture banks and low cost thrift stores: Buncombe County families may be able to obtain some or all of the following.
 Some items are free (using vouchers), others are sold at a minimal cost.

-Children First/CIS of Buncombe County, Family Resource Center at Emma - Families with children can get emergency assistance for bills and rent, access to a food pantry, case management, and a clothing closet.
-Address is 37 Brickyard Road, Asheville, North Carolina 28806, call (828) 252-4810
+Children First/CIS of Buncombe County, Family Resource Center at Emma - Families with children can get emergency assistance for bills and rent.
+There is also access to a food pantry for groceries or holiday meals.
+Or apply for case management, and a clothing closet.
+Address is 37 Brickyard Road, Asheville, North Carolina 28806, call (828) 252-4810 or 828-259-9717.

 Asheville area eviction help and programs for the homeless - Tenants on a low income as well as seniors and single mothers can get priority when it comes to support from an agency.
 Whether the person needs a grant, money for water bills or rent, or case management, support is arranged.